‘Smart’ Tech Enhances Access Control Security

 In an era of growing security concerns, governments, corporations and property managers must elevate the importance of a trusted identity while balancing the demand for convenient and efficient access.
 According to the International Card Manufacturers Association (ICMA)’s 2018 Global Market Statistics Report, access control card use has increased globally with the demand for increased security driving growth.

 Technological advancements in security systems, including the deployment of wireless technology, are enhancing access control.
-“Security is a top concern for both private and public entities; many industries are transitioning to smart cards,” said Martin Hoff, Entrust Datacard’s product marketing manager of hardware.
+“Security is a top concern for both private and public entities; many industries are transitioning to smart cards,” said Martin Hoff, Entrust Datacard’s product marketing manager of hardware and ICMA member.
 “Smart cards are the most secure type of access card and are used most often in government, health care and financial sectors, while proximity cards are commonly used in higher education and enterprise.”

 Access cards are tied to a person’s identity through a physical access control (PAC) system, which involves a two-step process that links a card to a person after the card has been printed.
 Some card personalization software systems can also connect to and update the PAC system after the card has been personalized.

-“Access control begins with a trusted identity, which validates the person who is entitled to the benefits associated with a credential,” said Sebastian Tormos, Entrust Datacard’s director of vertical marketing.
+“Access control includes three segments and begins with a trusted identity, which validates the person who is entitled to the benefits associated with a credential,” said Sebastian Tormos, Entrust Datacard’s director of vertical marketing.

 First, a system identifies an individual.
 Then, his or her credentials are authenticated via a badge, smart card, password, mobile device or biometric (such as a fingerprint).
 Following authentication, building access control systems grant entry.

-“The amount of personalization that occurs with access cards depends on what type of information and security is put on the card, for example, encoding a smart card with unique data, certificates and/or credentials,” Hoff said.
+“The amount of personalization that occurs with access cards depends on what type of information and security is put on the card, for example, encoding a smart card with personal identification, authentication, data storage and application processing,” Hoff said.

 Digital Identity is Key to Security

-“Access cards are encoded with a unique decimal number, which is put in the system and linked to the user’s record,” said Howard Albrow, HID Global’s NPI product line manager of PACS credentials.
+“Access cards are encoded with a unique decimal number, which is put in the system and linked to the user’s record,” said Howard Albrow, HID Global’s NPI product line manager of PACS credentials and ICMA member.
 “Typically, an access control card does not contain any personal identifiable information, but through the system, it can link to a data record that may hold personal identifiable information.”

 3 Types of Access Control Cards